agricolamz/2018_RSL_phonology_with_P_Rudnev/rsl-phonology-preprint-intro.md

 Having analysed 400 monosyllabic verbs from Plaskovitskaya's [-@Plaskovitskaya:2018] annotated corpus of the Belarusian dialect of RSL, we claim that using even a modest set of data in combination with a crude phonological description [@Plaskovitskaya:2018] it is possible to detect clear-cut phonological patterns.

 The paper is structured as follows.
+In [Data and method]